mongounit/mongounit/docs/getting-started.md

 ### Older versions of Spring Boot

-For Spring Boot version `2.3` and above, use mongoUnit version `2.0` and above.
+For Spring Boot version 3.x and above use mongoUnit 3.0.0, for Spring Boot version `2.3` and above, use mongoUnit version `2.0` and above.
 For earlier versions of Spring Boot, use mongoUnit version `1.1.0`.

 ## Annotate the test class with @MongoUnitTest